-Bengals or Rams—no matter who wins, beer, wings, and HD TVs are always a sure bet.
+Chiefs or Eagles—no matter who wins, beer, wings, and HD TVs are always a sure bet.

-If watching the Rams and Bengals face off while stuffing your face with delicious barbecue sounds like a good time, Feges BBQ is all yours.
-The fan favorite will be screening the game via three indoor projectors as well as on its patio with full audio, and you can score happy hour pricing throughout the game, from $10 quesadillas, half-sized whole hog plates, and chopped brisket sandwiches to a selection of half-off wines and $3 beers.
+If watching the Chiefs and Eagles face off while stuffing your face with delicious barbecue sounds like a good time, Feges BBQ is all yours.
+Its Spring Branch locale will be screening the game inside and on the patio with full audio, and you can score specials throughout the game, including deals on wings, ‘cue, brews, and the return of an old fan favorite, the absolutely bomb Cracklin’ Nachos.

 The Sporting Club

-One of the most opulent spots to watch Super Bowl LVI is this high-energy sporting club, which rocks a 360-degree marble bar with an LED TV matrix, luxurious 5,000-square-foot dining space, dope retractable roof that’ll make you feel like you’re literally at the stadium, and garage-style doors opening up to a 3,000-square-foot patio.
-Pop some bubbly, slurp down ice cold oysters and fiery ‘nduja pizzas, and cheer on your team.
+One of the most opulent spots to watch Super Bowl LVII is this high-energy sporting club, which rocks a 360-degree marble bar with an LED TV matrix, luxurious 5,000-square-foot dining space, dope retractable roof that’ll make you feel like you’re literally at the stadium, and garage-style doors opening up to a 3,000-square-foot patio.
+Pop some bubbly, slurp down ice cold oysters and fiery ‘nduja pizzas, and cheer on your multitude of DraftKings lineups.

 Saint Arnold Beer Garden